Latin American Studies Programme (LASP)

 3. Political resources: governability and (in)security.
 This research line looks at changes in politics, state-society relations, violence and (in)security, in particular in relation to issues such as democratic consolidation, citizenship, governability, and shifting notions of legality and illegality in the organization of protection and coercion.

-LASP is the platform for collaboration of researchers from seven academic institutions:
+LASP is the platform for collaboration of researchers from the following academic institutions:

-· Centre for Latin American Research and Documentation (CEDLA);
+- Centre for Latin American Research and Documentation (CEDLA/UvA)

-· Department of Cultural Anthropology of Utrecht University;
+- Department of Cultural Anthropology of Utrecht University (CA/UU)

-· Programme Group Human Geography, Planning and International Development of the University of Amsterdam;
+- Programme Group Governance for Inclusive Development of the University of Amsterdam (GID/UvA)

-· Department of Latin American Studies of Leiden University, and
+- Department of Latin American Studies of Leiden University (LAS/LU)

-· Department of Social and Cultural Anthropology of VU University Amsterdam.
+- Department of Social and Cultural Anthropology of VU University Amsterdam (SCA/VU)

 The Board consists of representatives of the participating institutes: